Infinite families of optimal systems of biangular lines related to representations of $\textrm{SL}(2,\mathbb{F}_q)$: Some representations of finite groups

 When verifying the group property several cases arise.
+While we will skip some technical details, we will give the general ideas how to prove each of the arizing cases.

-If at least one of matrices $g_i$ is an element of the group $B$, the verification of the group property is trivial since one of matrices will be monomial.
+If at least one of the matrices $g_i$ is an element of the group $B$, the verification of the group property is simple since one of the matrices will be monomial, i.e, in each row and column there is exactly one non-zero entry.

 If $g_1g_2=1$, then verification of the group property will only involve evaluation of the linear character sums.
+Verification of orthogonality of each matrix $T_g$ also involves only evaluation of the linear character sums.

 The most difficult case is when $g_1,g_2\notin B$.
-In this case the problem can be reduced to computation of quadratic character sums of the form
+Now the problem can be reduced to computation of quadratic character sums of the form

 If $u=x+y\rho$ and $v=z+w\rho$, then the sum $I(v)$ can be rewritten as

 To evaluate $I(0)$ observe that when $q$ is even the function $f:\mathbb{F}_q\rightarrow\mathbb{F}_q$, $f(x)=x^2$ for all $x\in\mathbb{F}_q$ is a bijection and thus $\sum_{x\in\mathbb{F}_q}\chi(x^2)=\sum_{x\in\mathbb{F}_q}\chi(x)=0$.
 Each circle $C_d$ contains $q+1$ points one of which is on $\mathbb{F}_q$ namely $\sqrt{d}$.
 Thus, the sum $I(0)$ can be rewritten as